Audubon, New Jersey: Local government

+Andrea Wendell (Director of Public Works, Parks and Buildings), all of whom are serving concurrent terms of office ending May 1, 2029.

 Emergency services

 The Audubon Police Department dates back to 1931, with Police Chief Frank Kelly chosen to lead the borough's first uniformed officers.
 As of 2024, the department's chief is Thomas J. Tassi.

 The Audubon Fire Department is an all-volunteer unit with 50 members, responding to an average of 300 calls each year in Audubon and portions of surrounding communities, including Audubon Park, Haddon Heights, Mount Ephraim and Oaklyn.

 Federal, state and county representation

 Audubon is located in the 1st Congressional district and is part of New Jersey's 5th state legislative district.